hestokes/employee-tracker/README.md

 ## About / Synopsis

 - Employee tracker was created as a challenge presented by the UC Berkeley Extension's Full-Stack Web Development course.
-This app is tool designed to allow a company of any size to track, create, and manage many aspects of employee related tracking issues.
-Employee features a simple and effective interface, and is designed to be used at the command line.
+This app is a tool designed to allow a company of any size to track, create, and manage many aspects of employee related tracking issues.
+Employee Tracker features a simple and effective interface, and is designed to be used at the command line.

 - If you would like to watch a video demonstrating the use of Employee Tracker, please click [here.](https://drive.google.com/file/d/1N_4AOxLPFW7v7WPca69znAAQc0oBipfx/view)